This feature is only available for ShopKeep merchants on select pricing packages.

 Notes can include terms and conditions, payment instructions, or other details and appear below the customer name and due date.Click ‘Add invoice notes’.Enter notes and click ‘Save’.

-- Add inventory items to the invoice.Click ‘Add new item’.Search for an item, then click to select it.
+- Add inventory items to the invoice.Click ‘Add new item’.Select an existing item, or create a new basic item, to add to the invoice.

 - Choose to either save as a draft or finish the invoice.

-From BackOffice, check the status of existing invoices, edit or delete invoice drafts, and resend or reprint finished invoices.
+From BackOffice, check the status of existing invoices, edit or delete invoice drafts, and resend, reprint, edit, or cancel finished invoices

 Check Invoice Status

-An invoice’s status shows whether it is a draft, open, paid, or past due.
-Visit the Invoices screen to check an invoice’s status and view other details of the invoice.
+The status of an invoice shows whether it is a draft, open, paid, past due, or canceled.
+Visit the Invoices screen to check invoice statuses and view other details.

 - In BackOffice, click ‘Invoices’.